aarol/arctis-battery-indicator/README.md

 # Arctis Battery Indicator

-Adds a small icon to the "system tray" area of the Windows task bar, which displays the battery level of any connected SteelSeries Arctis headphone.
+Adds a small icon to the "system tray" area of the Windows task bar, which displays the battery level of any connected SteelSeries Arctis headset.

 ![Screenshot of indicator on Windows task bar](docs/icon-screenshot.png)